darthidi0t/f5-waap-training/lab4/updateHttpLB.rst

 .. image:: ../_static/screenshot-global-vip-private.png
     :width: 50%

-In this topology we are sending traffic to an AnyCast IP that is hosted in Volterra's Regional Edge.
+In this topology we are sending traffic to an AnyCast IP that is hosted in Distributed Cloud's Regional Edge.

-We then connect to the AWS resource via the VoltMesh node that is deployed in the same VPC as the "Private Endpoint".
+We then connect to the AWS resource via the Cloud Mesh node that is deployed in the same VPC as the "Private Endpoint".
-The VoltMesh is only being used for network connectivity to the Private Endpoint; enforcement of the WAF policy is still being applied in the Regional Edge.
+The Cloud Mesh is only being used for network connectivity to the Private Endpoint; enforcement of the WAF policy is still being applied in the Regional Edge.

-In the next exercise we will look at a third topology of deploying a WAF policy that will be enforced within the AWS VPC on the VoltMesh node (in the Customer Edge).
+In the next exercise we will look at a third topology of deploying a WAF policy that will be enforced within the AWS VPC on the Cloud Mesh node (in the Customer Edge).

 .. raw:: html